 - Easy to follow videos

-- Lack of community support throughout your time learning code
+- Lack of community support during your coding journey

 - Can get expensive if buying multiple courses

 - Instructors, teaching styles, and quality can vary